 Venomous Snake Handling Bootcamp R 1 495.00 per delegate.

 The full amount will have to be paid prior to the course to secure your attendance.

 Cancellation policy: There are no cancellation fees for changes or cancellation to your booking 48 hours prior to the course date.
 For cancellations or changes within 48 hours of the course date, we charge a 50% cancellation fee and for non-attendance on the day of the course we charge a 100% cancellation fee.

 Certificates and course material

-Each delegate will receive a course certificate, First Aid for Snakebite booklet as well as a full colour A3 Dangerous Snakes of Southern Africa poster.
+Each delegate will receive a certificate, a First Aid for Snakebite booklet as well as a Dangerous Snakes of Southern Africa poster.

-Our minimum age requirement for this course is 16 years of age.
+Our minimum age requirement for this course is strictly 16 years of age.
 There is no maximum age.

 - This course is largely for individuals working at a reptile park or who keep venomous snakes, or who need to work with venomous snakes frequently.
 This course is however open to anyone with a valid, accredited Snake Handling Bootcamp course certificate, which is a prerequisite for anyone who wants